DreamPurchaseZnz/English_learning/U2: word letters mA-mY.md

 mansion                            ---> n. a large impressive house

-mantle                             ---> v. to cover the surface of sth
+mantle                             ---> v. sth stay and then flow to next one ;to cover the surface of sth
                                         n. a layer of sth that covers a surface
                                         n. the role or responsibilities of an important person or job, when passing to another